SigmaSkid/High-Precision-Input-POC/README.md

 The point of this proof of concept is to prove
 just how simple it is to copy what overwatch's high precision mouse input does
-in the context of games from valve's counter strike series.
+in the context of games from valve's counter strike franchise.
+And the latest game in the series in particular. (cs2)

 # Why?